Pappea capensis

 Common names: (Afr) Bergpruim, Doppruim, Jacket Plum, Kaambessie, Kaambessieboom, Kaambos-bessiepitte, Noupitjie, Noupitjieboom, Oliepitboom, Oliepit, Oliepitte, Ooppitjie, Pruim, Pruimbessie, Pruimbessieboom, Pruimbessiebos, Pruimbos, Suurbessie, Tkaambes, T’kaambes, Tkaambesboom, Tkaambessie, T’kaambessie, Tkaambessieboom, T’kaamboom, Tshikavhavhe, Wilde-amandel, Wildepruim.
 (Eng) Bushveld Cherry, Indaba Tree, Jacket Plum, Lobengula’s Indaba Tree, Judgement Tree, Wild Amandel, Wild Cherry, Wild Plum, Wild Amandel, Wild Cherry, Wild Plum. (isiXhosa) Ilitye, Umgqalutye. (isiZulu) Indaba, Umgqogqo, Umkhokhwane Umqhokwane, Umqhoqho, Umvuma, Uvumebomvu.
 (Northern Sotho) Mongatane, Mopsinyugane.
 (Setswana) Mopênôeng, Mopênnwêeng, Morobaliepe, Mothata, Motlhatlha. (siSwati) Liletsa, Umlahlabantu.
 (Tsonga) Xikwakwaxu, Gulaswimbi.
 (Tshivenda) Tshikavhavhe.

-Family: Sapindaceae.
-(Soapberry and Litchi family).
-This family has 135 genera and about 1 800 species.
-The alternate, usually compound Leaves often lack stipules (leaf stalk) and have a swollen base.
-The small, usually unisexual, Flowers may be regular or irregular and develop in racemes or panicles.
+Family: Sapindaceae: (Soapberry and Litchi family).
+This family has 135 genera and about 1 800 species including lianas, herbs and trees.
+The alternate, usually pinnately compound Leaves often lack stipules (leaf stalks) and have a swollen base.
+The small, usually unisexual, Flowers may be regular or irregular, develop in racemes or panicles and usually insect pollinated.
 The Calyx has 4-5 lobes and, when present, the Corolla has 3-5 petals.
 There are between 5 and 24 Stamens, which have free Filaments and the Anthers have 2 pollen sacs.
-The superior Ovary may have up to 3 styles, each ending in a simple stigma.
+The superior Ovary usually has 1 style with a stigma.
 There are 27 species in 14 genera in southern Africa.
-Local genera with trees on this website include Allophylus, Atalaya, Dodonaea, Erythrophysa, Filicium, Hippobromus, Pappea, Smelophyllum and Stadmannia.
+Local genera with trees on this website include Allophylus, Atalaya, Dodonaea, Erythrophysa, Filicium, Hippobromus, Macphersonia hildebrandtii, Pappea, Smelophyllum and Stadmannia.

 Name derivation: Pappea named after Carl W L Pappe (1803-1862).
-He was a physician, the first colonial botanist and Prof of botany in what is now called the University of Cape Town. capensis – of the Cape.
+He was a physician, the first colonial botanist and Prof of botany in what is now the University of Cape Town. capensis – from the Cape of Good Hope of SA.
 Pappea capensis is the only species in southern Africa.

 Tree

-With its much-branched, dense Crown (photo 113), this medium sized Tree is usually up to 9m, but may reach 14m high.
+This much-branched, dense Crown (photo 113), may be round or flat.
+This medium sized Tree is usually from 3 to 9m high but may reach 14m.
 It tends to be much smaller in dry areas.
-The Bark is pale grey to brownish, rather smooth, and often contains Lichen (composite organism arising from a mutualistic relationship between fungi or cyanobacteria and algae species – white in photo 847).
+The Bark is pale grey to brownish, rather smooth, and often contains Lichen (composite organism arising from a mutualistic relationship between fungi or cyanobacteria and algae species).
+Here the lichen is light blue (photo 847).
 The thickish, spreading Branches are light grey and knobbly (photo 211).
 Initially light brown to brownish-orange hairs cover these branches.
-They develop Lenticels (a usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment – photo 93).
+The branch tips are round or slightly pointed.
+Branches may develop Lenticels (a usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment – photo 93).
+Controlled interchange of gases occurs in leaf stomata, which have 2 guard cells that can open and close.

 Leaves

 These usually evergreen trees have tough simple Leaves (with a single blade that may have incisions that are not deep enough to divide the leaf into leaflets).
-Leaves are either alternate or spirally arranged.
-They tend to be crowded near the ends of branches.
-The stiff, rough, and leathery leaves are oblong, elliptic or obovate to almost circular.
-They are variable in size up to 17 x 6cm (photo 42).
+Leaves are usually spirally arranged.
+They tend to be crowded near branch ends.
+The stiff, rough to touch, and variable leaves are oblong, elliptic or obovate to almost circular.
+The Apex may be rounded (photo 42).
+The Base is rounded or cordate (heart shaped) and may be asymmetric (unequal on both sides photo 42).
+Margins are wavy and variable (photos 114 & 42).
+Leaves are variable in size up to 17 x 6cm (photo 42).
 In arid areas, they may be much less than half this size.
-The mature Blade may be yellow to green and is dull above and paler below and thin or leathery.
-The many closely positioned Side Veins are yellowish, raised below and clearly visible on both sides (photo 42).
-Vein details are more visible when the leaf is viewed against a strong light (photo 654).
-The initially parallel side veins, usually branch, forming a Y-shape one or more times before reaching the margin (photo 43 & 654).
-This branching may start after about half the distance to the margin.
-The veins are more visible on the lower side.
+The mature Blade may be yellow to dark olive green and is dull above and paler below (photo 42) and thin to leathery.
+The many closely positioned prominent Side Veins are yellowish, raised below and clearly visible on both sides (photo 42).
+Vein details are more visible when the leaf is viewed against the sun (photo 654).
+Here the initially parallel side veins, usually branch, forming a Y or U-shape, one or more times before reaching the margin (photo 43 & 654).
+This branching may start after about half the distance or more to the margin.
 The hairy lower side, including veins, is visible in photo 43.
-The Apex is rounded.
-The Base is rounded or cordate (heart shaped) and may be asymmetric (photo 42).
-The variable wavy Margins may have vigorous teeth especially on young leaves.
-Mature leaves are often entire (with a continuous margin, not in any way indented).
-Teeth are close together on the young pink leaves (photo 114) as well as on coppice growth (in this case, when stems are cut or burned, it causes regrowth from the stump or roots).
-The Petiole (leaf stalk) is stout, up to 1,7cm long and may be pink.
+Young leaves may be Serrated (with a saw-toothed margin with teeth pointing forward – photo 114).
+Serrated leaves also occur on coppice growth (in this case, when stems are cut or burned, it causes regrowth from the stump or roots).
+Leaves on mature trees are usually Entire (with a continuous margin, not in any way indented).
+Here the Petiole (leaf stalk – photo 42) is stout and up to 1,7cm long.
 Stipules (basal appendages of the petiole) are absent.

 Flowers

-The very small individual Flowers are pale yellow to greenish and are best viewed with the aid of a hand lens.
-They are actinomorphic (Regular, symmetrical.
-Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-This plant may be monoecious (having both male and female reproductive organs on the same plant – in which case the male flowers are produced first), or dioecious (unisexual floral structures with functional male and female parts on separate plants).
-Flowers are located in leaf axils towards the ends of branches.
-They develop in racemes (a simple elongated inflorescence with stalked flowers) that is up to 150 x 3mm long (photo 136) – shorter in dry areas.
-A small Disc (a more or less fleshy or elevated development of the receptacle) is present.
-The cup-shaped Calyx usually contains 5 Sepals with ovate lobes that are joined at the base.
-The Corolla is small, inconspicuous and usually has 5 Petals which may be slightly longer than the sepals.
-Each petal has 2 hairy scales at its base (photo 775).
+The very small, up to 3mm wide, individual Flowers (photo 136) are pale yellow to greenish and are best viewed with the aid of a hand lens.
+They are 5-merous (number of flower parts: here usually in 5’s).
+Flowers start to develop in late November and early December (enlarged flowerhead: photo 386).
+Flowers are Actinomorphic (Regular, symmetrical.
+Here flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
+This plant may be Monoecious (having both male and female reproductive organs on the same plant – in which case the male flowers are produced first), or Dioecious (unisexual floral structures with functional male and female parts on separate plants).

-There are 8-10 Stamens – arising within the disc.
-Each is about 4mm long with white hairy Filaments (photo 775) that arise within the disc.
-The terminal Anthers have 2 pollen sacs and change from greenish yellow to brown.
-There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) with a 3-chambered superior Ovary.
-The short thick Style ends in a simple Sigma (photo 541 – under Fruit).
-In bisexual flowers (photo 541), both stamens and a pistil are present.
-In unisexual male flowers, no ovary is present.
-In the later developing unisexual Female flowers, the Staminodes (sterile stamens) are small.
-(Dec-May – variable).
+The 8-10 Stamens (male reproductive part of a flower) arise within the disc.
+Each has long white hairy Filaments (photo 775) that link the disc to each anther.
+In this photo, each of the terminal Anthers has 2 pollen sacs that change from greenish yellow to brown.
+There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) with a 3-chambered superior Ovary that is absent in male only flowers.
+The short thick Style (part of the pistil situated between the ovary and the simple Stigma (the part of the pistil that receives the pollen – much enlarged in photo 541 – under Fruit).

 Fruit

-The almost spherical or oval Fruit is edible and is initially enclosed in a hairy green Capsule (a dry fruit resulting from the maturing of a compound ovary that usually opens at maturity by one line of dehiscence (photo 09).
-After pollination, the Stamens and Style are initially still visible (photo 541).
-In this photo, the hairy Pedicel (stalk of a single flower) is visible.
-As it matures, the capsule becomes brown, hard, and brittle and is up to 2cm in diameter (photo 28).
+The abundant almost spherical or oval Fruit is edible and is initially enclosed in a hairy green Capsule (a dry fruit resulting from the maturing of a compound ovary that usually opens at maturity by one line of dehiscence (photo 09).
+Capsules may reach 1,5cm wide.
+After pollination in bisexual flowers, the Stamens and Style are initially still visible (photo 541).
+In this photo, the hairy Pedicels (stalks of single flowers) are visible.
+As it matures, the capsule becomes brown, hard, and brittle and is nearly up to 2cm in diameter (photos 540 & 28).
 Each capsule splits into 2 parts, revealing a bright red/orange inner flesh (photo 383 – intro photo) which surrounds a single, shiny brown to black Seed (photo 540).
-This orange-red, fleshy and jelly-like part is an Arillode (a structure in certain seeds that resembles an aril but develops from the ovule of the Micropyle (a small opening in the surface of an ovule, through which the pollen tube penetrates, often visible as a small pore in the ripe seed.
+This orange-red, fleshy and jelly-like part is an Arillode (a structure in certain seeds that only resembles an aril (specialized outgrowth from a seed that partly or completely covers the seed) but develops from the ovule of the Micropyle (a small opening in the surface of an ovule, through which the pollen tube penetrates, often visible as a small pore in the ripe seed.
 During germination, the seedling’s Radicle – embryonic root – emerges through the micropyle not from the Funiculus (the stalk by which the ovule or seed is attached to the ovary wall or placenta that connects the ovule or a seed with the placenta).
 The arillode completely envelops the developing seed.
 The micropyle is often visible as a small pore in the shiny ripe Seed.
 Both the seed and arilode appear to be in a jacket – hence the name – “jacket-plumb” (intro photo and 28).
 This occurs when the capsules dehisce.
 Each seed is about 8mm wide when released and has a basal circular depression.
 (Feb-Jul).
-The empty shells may hang on the tree for many months.
-(Dec-Jun).
+The empty shells may hang on the tree for many months and become less attractive.
+In arid areas there is far less visible fruit (Nov-Jun).

 Distribution & Ecology

-This tough Tree is neither frost nor heat sensitive and is capable of surviving in dry areas.
-It occurs in wooded grasslands, in the bushveld, associated with termite mounds, on rocky outcrops and in riverine thickets.
+This tough mature Tree is neither frost nor heat sensitive and is capable of surviving in dry areas.
+It occurs in wooded grasslands, in the bushveld, associated with termite mounds, on rocky outcrops in riverine thickets and Karroo type landscape.
 It is less common in forests.
 Associated trees include Boscia oleoides, Portulacaria afra, and Euclea undulata.
-Provincially it occurs in the Western, Northern and Eastern Cape, KwaZulu-Natal, Free State, Gauteng e.g., Melville Koppies, Limpopo and North West e.g., the valley near Augrabies Falls.
-Beyond our borders, it occurs in Swaziland, Mozambique, Botswana, Zimbabwe (e.g., the tree in the Bulawayo State House), Zambia, Namibia, and into mainly eastern Tropical Africa.
+Provincially this plant occurs in the Western, Northern and Eastern Cape, KwaZulu-Natal, Free State, Gauteng e.g., Melville Koppies, Limpopo and Northern Cape e.g., the valley near Augrabies Falls.
+Beyond our borders, it occurs in Eswatini (Swaziland), Mozambique, Botswana, Zimbabwe (e.g., the tree in the Bulawayo State House), Zambia, Namibia, and into mainly eastern Tropical Africa.
 The scent of the Flowers attract insects, including bees, wasps and flies.
-Many Birds, including black-collard barbets, green pigeons, bulbuls, starlings and mousebirds relish the Fruit.
+Many Birds, including black-collard barbets, green pigeons, bulbuls, starlings and mousebirds relish the Fruit and distribute the seeds via droppings.
 In photo 28 under Fruit, damage by feeding birds is visible.
-Leptocoris hexophthalmus is a red and black soapberry bug that feeds on the oily stone of the fallen Seeds.
-Monkeys, baboons, bushbuck, giraffe and elephants eat the sweet to sour Fruit and elephant and giraffe often browse Leaves.
-Larvae of the common hairtail butterfly Anthene definite, the Brown playboy butterfly (Deudorix antalus), the Pearl-spotted charaxes (Charaxes jahlusa) and the Gold-banded forester (Euphaedra neophron) feed on this plant.
+Leptocoris hexophthalmus is a red and black soapberry bug that feeds on the shiny oily Stone (the hard covering enclosing the seed e.g. peach and this plant) of the fallen Seeds.
+Monkeys, baboons, bushbuck, giraffe and elephants eat the sweet to sour Fruit, and elephant giraffe and occasionally stock browse Leaves.
+Larvae of the common hairtail butterfly Anthene definite, the Brown playboy butterfly (Deudorix antalus), Pearl-spotted charaxes (Charaxes jahlusa) and the Gold-banded forester (Euphaedra neophron) feed on this plant.

 Ethnobotany

 The white, hard and dense Wood may be tinged with brown and has a twisted grain.
 Uses include making furniture, sticks, poles and spoons.
 It does not usually become sufficiently wide to be of more use.
-People and domestic stock eat the pleasantly tasting tart Fruit and may eat the Leaves.
+Mammals including people birds and domestic stock eat the pleasantly tasting tart Fruit and may eat the Leaves.
 Good jelly, an alcoholic drink and even vinegar can be made from the fruit.
-A golden yellow non-drying oil extracted from the Seed is used to make soap and even for oiling guns.
+A golden yellow non-drying fragrant oil extracted from the Seed is used to make soap and even for oiling gums and is slightly purgative.
 Bark is used medicinally.
 The slowish developing tree is easily Grown from seeds and will enhance bird life wherever it is planted.
+Speed of growth will be enhanced if planted in a warm sunny area.
 This is a good fodder plant and shade tree (photo 113 under Tree).

 References